 The arrival of Snowy Owls in the Merrimack Valley has both positive and negative impacts on the local ecosystem.
 On one hand, they help control populations of small mammals like squirrels, but on the other, they can also pose a threat to local bird species, as they are apex predators.

 - Population Control: Owls help in controlling small mammal numbers.

 - Threat to Local Birds: Apex predators can disrupt local ecosystems.

-They are often admired for its stunning appearance, but its physical features serve functional purposes that are crucial for its survival.
+They are often admired for their stunning appearance, but their physical features serve functional purposes that are crucial for their survival.
 Let’s explore the intricate details of its feather structure, eyes, and beak.

 Feather Structure and Coloration